Nitrogen Plasma Passivated Niobium Resonators for Superconducting Quantum Circuits

 Figure \ref{fig:XPS}(b) shows the area under the N 1s peak as a function of surface material removed for Nb films with different treatments.
 The untreated sample and the sample that is simply annealed in $\rm{N_2}$ at 300 $\rm{^\circ C}$ without lighting a plasma do not show a strong N presence.
 In comparison, plasma passivated Nb film shows a well-defined N peak that persists to a depth of 5 nm, which suggests successful incorporation of N atoms.
 The intensity of the N peak does not change significantly after we age the passivated Nb sample in an ambient environment for 15 days.
 In Fig.~\ref{fig:XPS}(c), we show that the presence of O in the surface 5 nm is reduced for passivated samples.
 Similar to N, the O concentration in the plasma passivated sample does not change after being aged in an ambient environment for 15 days.

 The study of N and O 1s electrons confirms a suppressed oxygen concentration near the surface for passivated samples.
 We now examine the Nb 3d electrons to investigate the oxides present near the surface of the films.
 Figure \ref{fig:XPS2} shows the raw XPS spectrum of the different chemical states of the Nb 3d peaks from the same samples shown in Fig.~\ref{fig:XPS}.
-As the stoichiometry of the oxide layer is complex\cite{onOxNb} and we have also introduced a nitride with unknown stoichiometry, we expect the spectrum to contain at least 10 individual peaks that overlap with each other.
-We examine the trend of two sets of easily defined peaks.
-At zero depth [Fig.~\ref{fig:XPS2}(a)] we observe clear Nb 3d doublet peaks corresponding to $\rm{Nb_2O_5}$ for the unpassivated films.
-The passivated films do not exhibit these clear peaks (corresponding to O-rich oxides), rather there is a larger weight at smaller binding energy, corresponding to Nb of lower valency states.
-As shown in Fig.~\ref{fig:XPS2}(b), at 1 nm depth the unpassivated samples still exhibit significant intensity at the $\rm{Nb_2O_5}$ doublet energies.
-In contrast, the passivated sample shows intensity primarily at the Nb 3d doublet peaks.
-We also observe that the passivated sample does not accumulate more oxide at the surface after being aged for 15 days.
+As the stoichiometry of the oxide layer is complex\cite{onOxNb} and we have also introduced a nitride with unknown stoichiometry, we expect the spectrum to contain at least 10 individual peaks that overlap with each other. \kater{We examine the trend of the energy shift of the dominant peaks from an oxygen-rich high binding energy to lower binding energies which are associated with states that are less oxygen-rich.} At zero depth [Fig.~\ref{fig:XPS2}(a)] we observe clear Nb 3d doublet peaks corresponding to $\rm{Nb_2O_5}$ \kater{at 207.5 and 210 eV} for the unpassivated \kater{sample}. \kater{These two peaks shift to lower energies of 206.8 and 209.3 eV for the passivated films which correspond to a less oxygen-rich Nb oxide state.
+The un-oxidized Nb 3d doublet peaks are also clearly present at 201.8 and 204.3 eV for the passivated sample.} As shown in Fig.~\ref{fig:XPS2}(b), \kater{the unpassivated sample has two dominate peaks at $\sim$203.5 and $\sim$206.5 eV and a small peak at 210 eV.
+We associate this to a combination of $\rm{NbO}$, $\rm{Nb_2O_5}$, and a large population of $\rm{NbO_2}$.
+In comparison, the dominant peaks of the passivated sample are at 202.6 and 205.3 eV, which we attribute to a majority of NbO and NbN together with a small amount of Nb.} We also observe that \kater{the Nb XPS spectrum does not change significantly for the passivated sample after 15 days of aging in an ambient environment.
+This indicates that the passivated sample does not accumulate significantly more oxide over this period of time.}